cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Linked blocks provide the most basic means for a processor to interact with blocks (i.e., buildings) in the Mindustry World.
 When a block is linked to a processor, a special, read-only variable which represents the linked block is created in the processor.
 The variable name is created using a base block name, i.e., the one-word representation of the block type name (e.g., `battery` for `@battery-large` or `cell` for `@memory-cell`) and a unique number starting from one.

 > [!IMPORTANT]
 > Logic processors silently ignore assignments to variables representing linked blocks.
-If a processor variable with the same name as a newly linked block exists in a processor when the block is linked, it is removed from the processor and replaced by a processor variable representing the linked block.
+When a processor variable with the same name as a newly linked block exists in a processor when the block is linked, it is removed from the processor and replaced by a processor variable representing the linked block.

 Since linked blocks are present as special processor variables, Mindcode makes sure to handle these variables correctly, depending on a list of known base block names.
 Any variable name consisting of a base block name and a positive integer may potentially represent linked blocks.